-Anyone who advertises their ability to construct or make changes to a building or structure, even if it’s just installation work, must hold a Hawaii general contractor license.3
+Anyone who advertises their ability to construct or make changes to a residential or commercial building or structure, even if it’s just installation work, must hold a Hawaii general contractor license.3

-The only exception to this rule is if a project doesn’t require a building permit and the full price of the project — including labor, materials and taxes — is less than $1,000.
+The only exception to this rule is if a project doesn't require a building permit and the project's total price — including labor, materials and taxes — is less than $1,000.

 How to get a general contractor license in Hawaii

-- Provide the Board with the proof of your general contractor insurance
+- Provide the Board with proof of your general contractor insurance.

 General contractor license application requirements

-Hawaii offers three classifications of general contractor licenses:
+Hawaii offers three license classifications for general contractors:4

 - General engineering contractor license